Buy or lease office equipment?

 If maximising cash flow is your overriding priority, you should consider going with a hire purchase or chattel mortgage agreement, as you’ll be able to claim a GST credit for the entire agreement amount in the first tax year.
 Generally speaking, chattel mortgages are better for businesses that are registered for GST on a cash basis, while hire purchase agreements are better for businesses that are registered for GST on an accruals basis.

-When is it better to buy?
+When is it better to buy office equipment?

 If you’re a small business (defined as a entity that is an individual, partnership, trust or company with an aggregated turnover less than two million dollars), you can take advantage of the simplified depreciation rules, which lets you write-off any assets purchased from 1 January 2014 in full that cost less than $1000 in that financial year.
 There are other benefits under the new simplified depreciation rules that can be found here.